 The steps you see above are targeted at an audience that already knows what to do.
 I’ve been through enough military training to know that these steps are really going to be used as grading points to evaluate whether or not a soldier knows what they are doing.
 If they fail to do a step, then the evaluator points to the list and says, “See…it was in the book.”

 It’s devoid of context.

 On the other hand, Max spends 12 pages walking you through the correct sequence of events.
 It all starts with “RTR,” which means:

 - Return Fire

 - Return Appropriate Fire

 He walks you through how to shoot, move, communicate, take cover, and advance on the position.
 Max provides context, examples, and diagrams.
-It’s not a checklist, though.
+It is not a checklist, though.
 It’s an “ideal” sequence that may or may not happen based on the circumstances.

 Max, from personal experience, is very hard on people who do things mindlessly out of rote memorization.
 A great example is the cursory left-right glance people do after a drill and call it, “scanning.”
 That is a learned behavior devoid of any value.
-Real scanning looks very different.
-Max would say that it’s important to know why you’re doing whatever you’re doing because that enables you to make better decisions on when and how to do it.
+Max would say that it’s important to know why you’re doing whatever you’re doing because it enables you to make better decisions on when and how to do it.